A height-based metaconcept for rooted tree balance and its implications for the $B_1$ index: Results

 From the first part of this proof, we know that

 where, in the case of unique minimization, at least one inequality is strict.

 Since $f$ is strictly increasing, it follows that

 with strict inequality in the case of unique minimization.
-This contradicts the assumption that $T_n$ does not (uniquely) minimize the HM, completing the proof of the only-if-direction, and thus the proof of the lemma. \end{proof}
+This contradicts the assumption that $T_n$ does not (uniquely) minimize the HM for all strictly increasing functions $f$, completing the proof of the only-if-direction, and thus the proof of the lemma. \end{proof}

 Having established the previous results, we are now in a position to prove Theorem \ref{Theo:Min_H_gfb_characterization}, which provides a complete characterization of the trees that minimize the HM on $\BT$.